-Complete the compliance requirements - indicate continued adherence to the Code of Professional Responsibility, and Rules and Guidelines for Use of the Marks as well as disclosing any regulatory actions or complaints.
+Complete the compliance requirements - confirm continued adherence to the Code of Professional Responsibility, and Rules and Guidelines for Use of the Marks, as well as disclosing any regulatory actions or complaints.

-Pay the Certification Renewal Fee (currently US$275) - this fee is due to the Institute however it is prepaid on behalf of CIMA Society of Australia members as long as their membership remains current for the full two-year recertification period.
-Non-CIMA Society of Australia members pay the Institute directly at the non-member recertification rate (currently US$895).
+Pay the Certification Renewal Fee (US$275) - this fee is due to the Institute, however it is prepaid on behalf of CIMA Society of Australia members as long as their membership remains current for the full two-year recertification period.
+Non-CIMA Society of Australia members pay the Institute directly at the non-member recertification rate (US$895).

 Enrolment fee: A$5,995+GST, payable to the Forum at commencement.
 Practitioners (as defined above) receive a 50% CIMA Bursary, thanks to the support of our Forum CIMA Bursary Partners, which reduces the the Enrolment Fee to A$2,995+GST.
 This fee may be tax deductible.

-Application Fee: Currently US$600, payable to the Institute two months from commencement.
+Application Fee: Currently US$600, payable to the Institute after your enrolment is accepted by the Forum.

 Initial Certification Fee: Currently US$275, payable to the Institute after passing the Certification Exam.